One Bad Son: History

 The band embarked on a cross-country tour with Buckcherry in 2013, as well as dates with Monster Truck, Three Days Grace, and Crash Karma in support of the new album.
-The single 'It Ain't Right' was released in 2013, and went to No. 11 on Canadian radio.
+The single "It Ain't Right" was released in 2013, and went to No. 11 on Canadian radio.
 In October 2013, the band won a nationwide contest hosted by Sirius XM Radio to play the Grey Cup festivities in Regina, opening for fellow Saskatoon band the Sheepdogs.
-The single 'Retribution Blues' was released in 2013 and became the second top 10 single of the band's career, staying in the Canadian top 10 for 15 weeks.
+The single "Retribution Blues" was released in 2013 and became the second top 10 single of the band's career, staying in the Canadian top 10 for 15 weeks.
 One Bad Son has been listed as one of the top 10 Canadian bands of 2013 and 2012.

 The band spent the early part of 2014 writing songs for a new album, and went with Juno Award winning producer Eric Ratz as producer and engineer.
-The first single from the album, 'Satellite Hotel', was released in July 2014 and became the fastest charting single of the band's career, and second top 5 single in Canada.
+The first single from the album, "Satellite Hotel", was released in July 2014 and became the fastest charting single of the band's career, and second top 5 single in Canada.
 Black Buffalo was released on September 2, 2014.
-'Satellite Hotel' won producer/engineer Eric Ratz a JUNO for Engineer of the Year at the 2015 JUNO Awards.
-The song 'Black Buffalo' was released in 2015 and became the band's fourth top 10 in Canada.
+"Satellite Hotel" won producer/engineer Eric Ratz a JUNO for Engineer of the Year at the 2015 JUNO Awards.
+The song "Black Buffalo" was released in 2015 and became the band's fourth top 10 in Canada.
 In April 2015, the band was chosen to open for Def Leppard on their Western Canadian tour.
-In October 2015 the band was chosen by Judas Priest to open for their Western Canadian Dates.
+In October 2015, the band was chosen by Judas Priest to open for their Western Canadian dates.

 The band spent most of 2016 writing new songs, releasing their 13th single, "Raging Bull", in early 2017.
 It became the fifth top 10 single of the band's career in April 2017.
-On May 1, 2017, 'Raging Bull' reached No. 1 in the Canadian Rock Charts.
+On May 1, 2017, "Raging Bull" reached No. 1 in the Canadian Rock Charts.
 And on October 13, 2017, they released the new album, Made in the Name of Rock n Roll.
+Longtime bassist Adam "Granny" Grant left the band in 2017.

+Amid the COVID-19 pandemic, founding member and guitarist Adam Hicks left the band in 2020, and was replaced by Kittie guitarist Tara McLeod in 2022.
+"The New Shit!"
+EP was released in September 2024.
+With the songs "I Come Alive", "Sister Renegade", and "Too Young To Burn" being released as singles.